soler2000/RevCam/PRReadme.txt

 This document provides a copy-paste friendly checklist for installing and running this pull request build of RevCam on a Raspberry Pi running Raspberry Pi OS (Bookworm).
-Follow the steps in order to ensure Picamera2, aiortc, and other native dependencies are available to the application.
+Follow the steps in order to ensure Picamera2 and other native dependencies are available to the application.

 Prerequisites
 -------------